harrybrwn/pkiasc/README.md

 Manage TLS certificates with a declarative plaintext interface.

 ## Setup
 1. Write the configuration in `pki.hcl`.
+See [example.hcl](/example.hcl) for
+in-depth examples and documentation.

 ```hcl
 store = "./certificates"